plasma-framework/plasma/docs/quickstart/Plasma-Quickstart-MySql-Pojo.md

 -   MySql Server 5.5 or Above

-See <https://github.com/plasma-framework/plasma-examples-quickstart> for working examples which accomplany this guide.
+See <https://github.com/plasma-framework/plasma-examples-quickstart> for working examples which accompany this guide.

 **Plasma Quick Start MySql (POJO)**
 ===================================